holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/01_shapes/lesson_plan.md

             - Breathing
             - Going to school
     - PRIMM of square code
+        - Build it from **nothing** on my computer
+            - Good refresher of all the blocks
     - Do some examples together
         - Stress initialization
         - Triangle